nedrett/React-JS-Project/README.md

     1. Login Page (/login) - Registered users can sign-in.
 Available for guest;
     2. Register Page (/register) - Register a new user.
 Available for guest;
     3. Logout (/logout) - Sign-out user.
 Only Logged in users can access;
-    4. Home Page (/) - Applications' start page, last three added offers are rendered dinamically in Latest Offers section with details button under.
+    4. Home Page (/) - Applications' start page, last three offers are rendered dinamically in Latest Offers section with details button under.
 Available for guest and users;
     5. Catalog Page (/catalog) - All of the available offers are displayed with details button under.
-Available for guest but and users;
+Available for guest and users;
     6. Create Offer Page (/offer/create) - Only Logged in users can create offer;
     7. Details Page (/offer/:offerId) - Available for Logged in and Guest.
 Guests can see only detailed info about the offer, no any buttons available.
 If the user is the owner two butttons appear - Edit and Delete.
 Edit button redirects to Edit Page and Delete button deletes the offer.
-If user is not owner Buy button appears, in case user want to buy the item it redirects to the Contact Page;
+If user is not owner Buy button appears, in case user want to buy the item it redirects to the Contact Page and shows message that user have sent buy request;
     8. Edit Page (/offer/:offerId/edit) - The owner of the offer can Edit it.
 After Edit button is pressed it redirect to Details page of the same offer;
     9. Search Page (/search) - Searches by model match (partial or full) and it is case insensitive.
     10. Contact Us Page (/contacts) - Sends e-mail to my personal mail adress via EmailJS library;